 The midwit take is “ADHD is a brain chemistry imbalance — take stimulants and it’s fixed.”

 The better take is that ADHD is a developmental pattern where an inborn temperament (high sensitivity) met an environment that could not adequately attune to it.
-The attention problems, the emotional dysregulation, and the self-esteem collapse all share the same root.
+The attention problems, time blindness, social awkwardness, counterwill, emotional dysregulation, and self-esteem collapse all share the same root.
 Medication may help the attention, but it does not heal the wound underneath — which is why many medicated ADHD adults still feel fundamentally disconnected from themselves and others.

 Main Payoff